Vietnam mobs set fire to foreign factories in anti-China riots

 "It is probably as much a political move as anything else, the laying down of one more marker to solidify their position and continue their campaign of creeping assertiveness."

-(Additional reporting by Nguyen Phuong Linh in Bangkok, Donny Kwok and Greg Torode in Hong Kong, Faith Hung and Michael Gold in Taipei, Rachel Armstrong in Singapore, Megha Rajagopalan and Michael Martina in Beijing, John Irish in Paris and David Brunnstrom in Washington; Writing by Raju Gopalakrishnan; Editing by Mike Collett-White)
+(Additional reporting by Donny Kwok and Greg Torode in Hong Kong, Faith Hung in Taipei, Nguyen Phuong Linh and Rachel Armstrong in Singapore and Megha Rajagopalan and Michael Martina in Beijing; Writing by Raju Gopalakrishnan; Editing by Mike Collett-White)